 Saddle Clamp

 The Bachelor post uses a nice and simple two-bolt saddle clamp with zero offset.
 A zero offset post has the center of the saddle clamp in line with the center of the post.
-Offset posts haven't quite made their way into the world of droppers yet and we hope it stays that way.
-An offset post features a setback that puts the center of the saddle clamp behind the centerline of the post and it is a way to mess with the fit.
+Offset posts haven't quite made their way into the world of droppers yet, and we hope it stays that way.
+An offset post features a setback that puts the center of the saddle clamp behind the centerline of the post, and it is a way to mess with the fit.

-Installing the clamp was relatively plain and simple.
+Installing the clamp was relatively plain and straightforward.
 This will never be the easiest experience for users with big hands or fat fingers as it requires precision in tight spaces.
 Luckily, messing up this process usually only means you drop some nuts and bolts on the ground and start from scratch, there is no actual consequence.
 Once you have your saddle installed, there is little need to remove it.
 The only instance that will require you to remove the saddle clamp will be if you need to add or remove air from the air spring.

 Remote

-We think the Loam Lever is the bee's knees and it only contributes to how impressive the Bachelor is.
-Another cool nugget of information is that the Loam Lever is compatible with most cable-actuated dropper posts making it a nice upgrade for any dropper seatpost.
+The remote lever throw is smooth and consistent.
+It doesn't have any hitches or changes in the resistance as you get deeper into the throw.
+We think the Loam Lever is the bee's knees, and it only contributes to how impressive the Bachelor is.
+The Loam Lever is compatible with most cable-actuated dropper posts that have the cut end of the cable at the remote, making it a nice upgrade for any dropper seatpost.
+It is also available in Shimano EV, Shimano I-spec II, and SRAM Matchmaker X mounting options.

 Weight

-The Bachelor weighs 701-grams with the remote, cable/housing and the post.
+The Bachelor weighs 701-grams with the remote, cable/housing, and the post.
 That makes it one of the heavier posts in our test class.
-We don't recommend worrying too much about dropper post weight as this is a relatively insignificant location to house some weight.
+We don't recommend worrying too much about dropper post-weight as this is a relatively insignificant location to house some weight.
 Adding weight to your wheels and tires is significant, adding it to the seat tube is not so big of a deal.
 As a result, the weight metric is only worth 10% of the final score.

 Ease of Setup

 The setup process was as simple as most cable-actuated seatposts.
 Start by routing the housing through your frame and attach ferrules to each end of the housing.
 Run the cable from the bottom of the post, through the housing, and into the remote lever.
-Find the right tension, clamp down the cable and cut the excess.
+Find the right tension, clamp down the cable, and cut the excess.
 It can take a couple of attempts of cinching down the cable to find the correct tension window.
 That said, this is a very low-consequence process.
 If you are far too slack, simply loosen the clamp, take up some slack, and re-clamp the cable.
 Micro adjustments are made at the barrel on the lever.

 Value